 How much does it cost to hire a child custody lawyer in PA?

-Many people want to know how much it will cost to hire a child custody or child support lawyer to handle their case.
+Many people want to know how much it will cost to hire a child custody lawyer to handle their case.
 The overall cost of the representation will likely depend on the complexity of the case and the nature and extent of the court proceedings required.
-Working with an experienced attorney will help you determine which issues are most significant for you and your children and can develop a plan that addresses those issues in the most cost effective manner.
+Working with an experienced attorney will help you determine which issues are most significant for you and your children.
+An experienced lawyer can develop a plan that addresses those issues in the most cost effective manner.

 How old does a child have to be to decide which parent they want to live with?